minimaxir/textgenrnn/datasets/README.md

 # textgenrnn Datasets

-Here are a few datasets for experimenting with textgenrmm:
+Here are a few datasets for experimenting with textgenrnn.
+All datasets are obtained by inputing the given query into [BigQuery](https://cloud.google.com/bigquery/)

 ## Hacker News